 We’ll be updating this page regularly, so please keep checking back for new content.

-If you’re able to get outside for a local walk during your daily exercise, enjoy the signs of spring and take a moment to appreciate the nature found on your doorstep.
+If you’re able to get outside for a local walk during your daily exercise, enjoy the signs of late winter, such as snowdrops or other early winter blooms and take a moment to appreciate the nature found on your doorstep.

 Enjoy wildlife in your garden

 Although winter might not seem the best time of year to enjoy spotting garden wildlife, there is still plenty of life to be found in our gardens, or locally during your daily exercise.
 See how many different bird species you can spot from your window or just a short garden wander.

 - 9 of the best British bird identification books to buy